wsbctechnicalblog/wsbctechnicalblog.github.io/content/github-copilot-for-business-setup.md

 - Once authorized, you will see the following view within VS Code.

   > ![Check authorization](../images/github-copilot-for-business-setup-9.png)

+- Trust the local certs on your machine so that the self signed cert is no longer untrusted.
+Install a plugin named **win-ca**, go into extension Settings of the extension, and change the **inject-option** from **Replace** to **Append**.

+- Restart Visual Studio Code.

 - Now you are ready to explore the walkthroughs and get started!